Facing

 The

-lion hunting game is about personal assignment, goal and dedication.
+lion hunting game was about group and individual commitment, strength, goal and dedication.

-The game is based on your background, environment and culture.
+The game was based on your personal background, environment and culture.

-The warriors do not need to attend a gym, and do not need a
+The warriors did not need to attend a gym, nor a

 rifle for lion hunting.
-All you need is one spear and one shield.
+All you needed was one spear and one shield.